pockerman/qubit-notes/ml/2025-05-08-dimensionality-reduction-with-PCA.md

 to be able to explain why the model output is this or that.

-Reducing the number of features or dimensions of the dataset is an approach one can follow and in this short note I discuss one of the available dimensionality reduction techniques i.e. <a href="https://en.wikipedia.org/wiki/Principal_component_analysis">principal component analysis</a> or PCA.
+Reducing the number of features or dimensions of the dataset is an approach one can follow and in this short note we will discuss one of the available dimensionality reduction techniques i.e. <a href="https://en.wikipedia.org/wiki/Principal_component_analysis">principal component analysis</a> or PCA.

-**keywords:** dimensionality-reduction, PCA, data-models, machine-learning

 ## Dimensionality reduction with PCA